 There is a danger that static electricity can ignite gasoline vapors that have not been ventilated outside an enclosed area.
-Use extreme caution when fueling your boat from a source outside the regular venues, (e.g. marinas, fuel service stations.)
+Use extreme caution when fueling your boat from a source outside the regular venues.

 Your boat has safety features that can be circumvented by not adhering to standard fueling practices.

-Your boat's bonding system protects it from creating and discharging static electricity.
+Your boat's bonding system is designed to disipate the build-up of static electricity.